 Louisiana Tech University

 In first reference always: Louisiana Tech University.
-Second reference: Louisiana Tech.
-Subsequent references: Louisiana Tech or Tech. (see abbreviations)
+Second reference: Louisiana Tech or Tech.

 Accepted Usage: Pronunciation – “LAH Tech”